Rizwan Farook and Tashfeen Malik: Aftermath

 The San Bernardino County Sheriff's Department released autopsies for the 14 victims on May 27, 2016.
 In the fall of 2020 in response to a Denver radio program's public records request the department released the autopsies for Farook and Malik.

 On May 31, 2016, federal prosecutors filed a lawsuit against Farook's family.
 This lawsuit would allow them to seize both the proceeds of two life insurance policies (and the policies themselves) held by Farook, both of which listed Farook's mother as the beneficiary.
 One policy worth US$25,000 was taken out by Farook in 2012 when he started working for the county, while the other, worth US$250,000, was taken out the following year.
 According to NBC News, "Under federal law, assets derived from terrorism are subject to forfeiture.
 A federal judge must approve an application before the government can seize the money."
 In the six-page lawsuit, the life insurance company claimed that Farook's mother was aware of her son's intentions to carry out the attack, and reasoned that she should not be entitled to the benefits as a result.
 On September 2, 2016, government officials said they wanted to give the money to the victims' families.

 On March 3, 2020, Farook's mother, Rafia Farook, pleaded guilty to a federal criminal charge of intending to impede a federal criminal investigation by shredding a map.
-On February 11, 2021, she was sentenced to 18 months in federal prison.
+On February 11, 2021, she was sentenced to six months of home confinement as part of the plea deal.

 In October 2020, Sayeed Farook's confidant, Enrique Marquez Jr., received a 20-year federal prison term for helping acquire the semi-automatic rifles.